danknights/mice5035/tutorials/03_corediv/README.md

  What does this command do?

+ `summarize_taxa_through_plots.py` is one of several "workflow" scripts in QIIME that conveniently run other scripts for you.
+The other scripts in this case are `summarize_taxa.py` and `plot_taxa_summary.py`.
+The file `parameters.txt` tells `summarize_taxa_through_plots.py` to set certain parameters when it runs those other scripts.

+Try running `summarize_taxa.py -h` and `plot_taxa_summary.py -h` to see the default settings for these scripts.
 Compare the default settings with the tweaked settings in `parameters.txt`.
 What are we changing by using `parameters.txt`?
+Take note that you might need to modify the `parameters.txt` some day to change the settings.

 Now run the command `summarize_taxa_through_plots.py`:

  ```bash
     summarize_taxa_through_plots.py -i otus/ninja_otutable_s10_min500.biom -p parameters.txt -v -o taxaplots/